Books

 The First and Last Days of the War on Drugs by Johann Hari

 2015, 300 pages Follow a journalist's journey to understand addiction and the impact of a century fighting the modern war on (some) drug users.
 Hari navigates the history and research, visiting nine countries to interview key people, big and small, in the drug prohibition story so we can finally learn from our past and switch to a system that heals instead of harms.
 A new 2019 edition is available called Chasing the Scream: The Opposite of Addiction is Connection.
 ChasingTheScream.com Read the first chapter at SBS.com.au.
-Preview available at Google Books, OverDrive.com,& Amazon.
-Borrow from the Internet Archive. |
+Preview available at Google Books, OverDrive.com,& Amazon. |

 Good Cop, Bad War: